Looking for Car Stereos?Start shopping

 Rear deck speakers

 The rear deck is outfitted with a pair of 6-1/2" speakers, so you won’t have any problems fitting most aftermarket 6-1/2" speakers in there.
-As with the front door locations, you have the option of using a 5-1/4" speaker and you’ll need a mounting bracket and wiring harness in either case.
+As with the front door locations, you have the option of using a 5-1/4" speaker in this location.
+You’ll need to use a mounting bracket and wiring harness in either case.

 Just like in the front doors, you'll attach the mounting bracket to the new speaker, connect the wiring harness, and secure the new speaker assembly to the rear deck.
 Repeat with the other speaker, the reassemble the rear deck.

-See below for notes about the factory subwoofer found in the EX and SI models.
+You'll find some notes below on what you'll need to do when you're replacing the factory subwoofer found in the Civic EX and SI models.

 Tools needed: Phillips screwdriver, small flat blade screwdriver, panel tool